Point Lobos Foundation Special Funds

 Experience Point Lobos is a program for local fourth graders that helps to support and achieve California Science Content Standards.
 With two components, a presentation provided by a docent at the school prior to the visit, and a field trip to Point Lobos afterward, the program instills enjoyment, appreciation, and awareness of our natural environment.
 Schools receive a grant covering the cost of transportation, removing any fees associated with the program, and allowing all students to participate.
 More than 1,000 students from low-income schools in Gonzales, North Monterey County, Salinas, and Soledad visited the park last year as part of this program, some of who had never seen the ocean.

 Easy Access Adventures was created after docents recognized the need for a different interpretive format for people who are elderly or living with physical or developmental disabilities.
-Rather than leading a walk, which is challenging for a group of people who move at very different paces, docents station themselves at key locations throughout a trail with interpretive equipment like specialized scopes and pelts.
-This allows visitors to move through the trail at a comfortable speed, often with the help of a caregiver, and spend as much time as they would like at any specific station.
-In the first year, Easy Access Adventures has served more than 900 people.
+Docents station themselves at key locations along a trail with interpretive equipment like specialized scopes and pelts.
+This allows visitors to move through the trail at a comfortable speed and spend as much time as they would like at any specific station.

-The “MINT” program, is a mobile station that is utilized by docents to allow them to interact within the Reserve using a wide selection of interpretive resources.
-MINT locations might be determined by seasonal events like nesting season at Bird Island or the blooming of spring wildflowers, or it may be staffed in conjunction with special events like school group visits.
-In testing over the past two summers, we know to expect 100-150 visitors during each 2-hour shift.
+The “MINT” program, is a mobile station staffed by docents that allows them to interact with visitors using a wide selection of interpretive resources at various locations within the Reserve.
+You may see them set up at Bird Island for nesting season or it may be staffed in conjunction with special events like school group visits.

 Carmel River State Beach Fund